skynet29/brainbot/README.md

 # Getting started

-To get started, see the examples on my codepen page https://codepen.io/collection/AKgVOW
+To get started, see the examples on <a href="https://codepen.io/collection/AKgVOW" target="_blank">my codepen page</a>

 ViewController is based on the excellent jQuery library. jQuery is bundeled in the file view.js in the hmi/dist folder.